-Ever since your child is born all he has to do is– eat, sleep and POOP.
-In the beginning, it is 5 to 8 diapers a day and then gradually it reduces to a reasonable number.
+Ever since your child is born, all he has to do is– eat, sleep and POOP.
+In the beginning, it is 5 to 8 diapers a day and then gradually, it reduces to a reasonable number.
 However, there are times when your child does not poop at all for about a week and that makes every parent worried.

 This post may contain affiliate links.
 Please read my disclaimer for more information.

-Constipation remedies for babies and toddlers
+Best remedies or Natural treatments for constipation in babies and toddlers

-1. Karo corn syrup
+1. Karo corn syrup remedy for constipation

-A spoon of Karo corn syrup in milk (breastmilk or formula for babies under one year) or without milk is recommended by most pediatricians for easing constipation.
+A spoon of Karo corn syrup in milk (breast milk or formula for babies under one year) or without milk is recommended by most pediatricians for easing constipation.

-2. Vaseline petroleum Jelly
+2. Vaseline petroleum Jelly for constipation

-3. Gerber prune juice
+3. Gerber prune juice for relieving constipation

 4. Gripe water for Constipation Ease